Zero Cost EMI Offer available on cart value above INR 5,000 on select cards. T&C apply. Check details on the payment window.

 33.6 GB/s

-When you think about DDR5, think massive bandwidth.
-It means that users can get more work done in less time.
+The biggest benefit of DDR5 is the size and improvement of bandwidth, meaning that users can get more work done in less time.
 The benefits only get bigger for data-heavy users due to their memory intensive workloads.
 In addition, the end user experience will also depend on software optimization to take full advantage of DDR5’s memory architecture.
-Here is what one of the top tech influencers, Linus Sebastian from Linus Tech Tips, said about DDR55:
+Here is what Linus Sebastian from Linus Tech Tips, one of the top tech influencers, said about DDR5:

 "DDR5 is the absolute king for performance in new games like Wonderlands.
 I’m excited to see what advantages DDR5 offers other new games.”

-Even in its early days before independent software vendors or developers began optimizing for DDR5, we saw impressive results from DDR5 as reported by other publications too like Eurogamer, Tech Notice and Gamers Nexus4:
+Even in its early days, before independent software vendors or developers began optimizing for DDR5, we saw impressive results from DDR5 as reported by other publications like Eurogamer, Tech Notice and Gamers Nexus4.

 What is the difference between Crucial DDR5 and DDR4?